Marcin Jahn | Dev Notebook

 Operators

-There are 4 operators that can be implemented: <, <=, >, >=.
+4 operators can be implemented: <, <=, >, >=.
 If these get implemented, it’s recommended to also implement == (and !=).

 IComparer

-Interface to be implemented by classes that can compare T. When implementing it there’s a convention:
+Interface to be implemented by classes that can compare T. When implementing it, there’s a convention:

 • it two objects are NULL return “0”

-• if first object is NULL, return “-1”
+• if the first object is NULL, return “-1”

-• if second object is NULL, return “+1”
+• if the second object is NULL, return “+1”

 Comparers are good candidates for singletons.

 A good comparer should be deterministic and the result should not depend on the input order.
 For example, if a class has 2 properties and our comparer sorts them by one of these properties, it might happen that two instances will be considered equal when their second property has different values.
-So, our comparer should actually also look at the value of second property when first property values are equal.
+So, our comparer should also look at the value of the second property when the first property values are equal.

-Comparer<T>.Default - every type can use the default comparer, which uses the T’s IComparer<T> implementation (or IComparer if generic one is missing).
+Comparer<T>.Default - every type can use the default comparer, which uses the T’s IComparer<T> implementation (or IComparer if the generic one is missing).
 What if both are missing?
 An exception?

 StringComparer is a static class that has 6 various comparers for strings (implements IComparer and IEqualityComparer).